poult-lab/daily-word/english_words_ learning.md

 03.opponent  [əˈpəʊnənt]

+[noun] a political opponent. / The chess player studied his opponent's moves carefully, planning a counterstrategy.

-[noun] a political opponent. "a person that you are playing or fighting against in a game, competition, argument, etc."
+"a person that you are playing or fighting against in a game, competition, argument, etc."

 [noun] {~ (of sth)} opponents of abortion. "a person who is against sth and tries to change or stop it"